5 DAYS FROM $1,899

 Relax on board with a day at sea

 Enjoy a day at sea as the Ocean Explorer plies the historic waters of the Caribbean.
-Visit the spa, get in a workout at the gym, lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are cooking up.
+Visit the spa, get in a workout at the gym, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are cooking up.
 It will be a beautiful day at sea; take the time to be outside, breathe in the fresh air of the Caribbean, and enjoy the delightful breezes.

 Indulge in the natural riches of the Dominican Republic in Samaná